International University of Chabahar

 Chabahar International University is located in the Chabahar Free Trade-Industrial Zone, in the city of Chabahar, part of Sistan and Baluchestan province in Iran.

-Affiliations

-The institute offers degrees in collaboration with the University of London and Iran University of Science and Technology.

 Overview of undergraduate courses

 Undergraduate degrees in Civil Engineering and Architecture, are offered by Iran University of Science and Technology.

 Overview of Postgraduate courses

 Int'l University of Chabahar offers postgraduates courses in Business Management (Marketing), Executive Management, Information Technology (IT), Spatial Planning and Structural Engineering.

 Student participation

 The majority of students are enrolled in civil engineering and architecture programmes, taught and examined in Persian.

 Makoran Coasts International Scholarship

 In line with executing its support policies and pursuant to the Bylaws of the Iranian Ministry of Science, Research and Technology (MSRT), International University of Chabahar (hereinafter referred to as "the University") offers scholarships (covering tuition fees and/or welfare costs) and grants to applicants for studying at the university.

 This scholarship is able for Afghanistan, Tajikistan, Pakistan, Kazakhstan, India, Oman, China.